JGLaferte/Observer/README.md

 * Implement the Iobserver for the obervable object

-* Create a new instence of Observer Manager in the observed object
+* Create a new instance of Observer Manager in the observed object

 * Place the Notify function where is needed